Denver Harris

-Denver Harris is an American football cornerback for the LSU Tigers.
-He previously played for the Texas A&M Aggies.
+Denver Harris (born September 22, 2003) is an American college football cornerback for the UNLV Rebels.
+He previously played for the Texas A&M Aggies, the LSU Tigers and the UTSA Roadrunners.

 High school career

 Harris attended North Shore Senior High School in Harris County, Texas.
 As a senior he helped North Shore win a state championship in the states top division and played in the Under Armour All-America Game.
 A 5 star recruit ranked the nations 23rd overall prospect, he committed to Texas A&M over offers from Alabama, LSU and Texas.

 College career

+Texas A&M

 Harris started as a freshman and at midseason was named to The Athletic/PFF midseason freshman All-American team.
 On October 25 it was announced that Harris and teammates Chris Marshall and PJ Williams had been indefinitely suspended from the team following a locker room incident prior to the Aggies loss to South Carolina.

+LSU

 On December 22, 2022, Harris announced on Twitter that he would transfer to LSU.

+On December 28, 2023, Harris announced that he would enter the transfer portal for the second time.